lngo/esp32-epaper-depg0290rhs/README.md

 This project must be compiled by ESP-IDF, which is guided here https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/

-The result should looks as follows
+The result should look as follows

 ![alt text](pictures/Result.jpg "result")